azabelmena/ccom4086/numericalrepresentationincomputers/integers.md

 ## Arithmetic.

-Given that there are ranges for signed and unsigned integers, operations such as addition and multiplication, and shifting can produce unexepected values.
+Given that there are ranges for signed and unsigned integers, operations such as addition and multiplication, and shifting can produce unexpected values.
 For example, we may add two $$w$$ bit integers and get a $$w+1$$ bit integer \(try adding `1111` to itself\), this produces something called **overflow**, in where the value wraps around the range.
 This gives the arithmetic upon these kinds of numbers a modular nature.

-S imilarly, the multiplication of $$2$$ $$w$$ bit numbers can result in a $$2w$$ bit number \(multipy the previous example by itself\).
+Similarly, the multiplication of $$2$$ $$w$$ bit numbers can result in a $$2w$$ bit number \(multiply the previous example by itself\).
 This goes for both signed and unsigned integers.

 ### Shift operations.